 Scaly crickets: Record the number of scaly crickets caught in non-lethal traps will be set along 50m transects running perpendicular to the coast at 100m intervals along the coastline of the North East Coast Nature Reserve.
-The relative abundance of non-native ants can also be measured using the same traps.

 Public attitudes: Questionnaires conducted annually to collect people's views about the Nature Reserves.
 Efforts will be made to get responses from a minimum of 50 people and capture the views of all sectors of the community.